Taylor hits 3 HRs, Dodgers beat Braves 11-2 to extend NLCS

+LOS ANGELES (AP)For a guy who dislikes drama, Chris Taylor sure provided plenty of it.

-LOS ANGELES (AP) — Chris Taylor hit three homers and drove in six runs as the Los Angeles Dodgers broke loose at the plate to beat Atlanta 11-2 on Thursday, cutting the Braves’ lead to 3-2 in the best-of-seven NL Championship Series.
+Taylor hit three homers and drove in six runs,joining the likes of Reggie Jackson and Babe Ruth in October baseball lore, as the Los Angeles Dodgers broke loose at the plate to beat Atlanta 11-2 on Thursday, cutting the Braves’ lead to 3-2 in the best-of-seven NL Championship Series.

+”It’s cool.
+It’s definitely a surreal feeling for me,” Taylor said. ”I never thought I was going to hit three homers in a game, let alone a postseason game, and it just still hasn’t really sunk in.”

-Starting at third base in place of injured Justin Turner, Taylor became the second Dodgers player with a three-homer game in the postseason.
-Kiké Hernández also did it in Game 5 of the 2017 NLCS against the Chicago Cubs.
+Starting in place of injured Justin Turner at third base, Taylor became the second Dodgers player with a three-homer game in the playoffs.
+Kike Hernandez also did it in Game 5 of the 2017 NLCS against the Chicago Cubs at Wrigley Field as Los Angeles won its first pennant in 29 years.

-“First time I’ve ever done it,” Taylor said.
-“It’s kind of surreal.”

-Taylor homered again in the seventh, taking Dylan Lee out to left-center before coming out of the dugout for a curtain call.
+Taylor homered again in the seventh, taking Dylan Lee out to left-center before taking a curtain call in the dugout.

 ”I never look cool doing anything,” Taylor said.